drfenixion/freecad.robotcad/README.md

 Min Python version is 3.12 (inside FreeCAD).
 There is Conda FreeCAD with suited Python version.
 There is NO AppImage FreeCAD with suited version currently.

+You can see how to install Conda FreeCAD with correct Python version with required dependencies in dockerfile [dockerfile](https://github.com/drfenixion/freecad.robotcad/blob/main/docker/dockerfile#L126)

 - In FreeCAD, menu "Edit / Preferences ..."
 - Category "Addon Manager"
 - Add an entry to "Custom repository" by clicking on the "+" sign.